 Stories from Hartford's Grassroots

+A cold morning in March, 1849.
 The angry Irish laborers marched from Hartford to East Hartford across the covered bridge that spanned the Connecticut River.
 They converged at the home of their boss.
 As a contractor he hired the immigrants to help build the Hartford/Providence railroad.
-The Irish had done their work and they expected to be paid.
-But without warning the contractor declared he was bankrupt and closed his business without paying the men he hired.
+The Irish had finished their work and they expected to be paid.
+But without warning, the contractor declared he was bankrupt and closed his business without paying the men he hired.

 When the workers arrived at the contractor’s home they demanded their back pay.
 The boss had nothing to say.
 He would wait them out, sure that the police would come soon.
 They didn’t.